Data Workflow Using R: Sogang University Workshop, 2023 Fall

 Now that you’ve braced yourself,

 - Google the error message.
-90%+ of the time, the question has been already asked on Stack Overflow.
+90%+ of the time, the question has already been asked on Stack Overflow.
+Save yourself some tokens if you’re reliant on LLMs.

 III.
 Advanced Steps

-Comment generously!
+- Comment generously!
 You will not be able to remember what you were doing without ample commenting, nor will other people be able to understand your code.
-Otherwise, this will be you reading your old code:

-, insert unit tests/sanity checks about your dataset so that you catch mistakes quickly.
-For example, you could preemptively detected and warn about duplicates, missing values, wrong number of rows, proportions going below 0 or over 1, wrong class or implicit coercions, … - Read R Inferno by Patrick Burns with summary slides by Maya Gans.
+assertthat, insert unit tests/sanity checks for your dataset so that you catch mistakes quickly.
+For example, you could preemptively detect and warn about duplicates, missing values, wrong number of rows, proportions going below 0 or over 1, wrong class or implicit coercions, … - Read R Inferno by Patrick Burns with summary slides by Maya Gans.